"COVID-19 Lockdown Exit Analysis" 6th Jul 2022

 Atagi considers fourth Covid vaccine doses as Omicron subvariants drive surge in cases

 Australia’s independent expert advisory group on vaccines is meeting to discuss fourth Covid-19 booster doses, as Omicron subvariants drive a rise in infections, leading some premiers to urge people to wear masks more widely.
 The BA.4 and BA.5 strains of Omicron are becoming the dominant strains of Covid-19 in Australia, overtaking the BA.2 strain.
 A preliminary analysis estimates BA.4 and BA.5 to be about 36% more infectious than BA.2.
 This infectiousness is driving a new wave of disease, however, there is no indication the variants are more severe.
-While Covid-19 vaccines do protect well against severe disease and death from the variants, they do not appear to be as effective at stopping infection and symptoms when it comes to the BA.4 and BA.5 strains.

 South Australia pushes federal government to reduce restrictions on COVID-19 antivirals